Somya070/Scientific-Calculator/README.md

 Create a new branch for your feature or bug fix.
 Make your changes and commit them.
 Push to your branch and open a pull request.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Acknowledgements

 Tailwind CSS for styling.
 Font Awesome for icons (if used in the future).
-Google Fonts for the font used in the application.
-Contact

 For any inquiries or feedback, please reach out to your email.